masabai/aws-center-disease-etl/README.md

 # CDC ETL Pipelines
-The three CDC datasets power four portfolio pipelines: Phase I, II, III, and IV.
+The three Center Disease Control datasets are used in four project phases: Phase I, II, III, and IV.

 ### CDC public-health dataset
-A comprehensive CDC public-health dataset covering chronic disease indicators, heart disease mortality (2019–2021), and nutrition/obesity behaviors.
-It brings together standardized state/county health metrics, age-adjusted mortality rates, and BRFSS-based lifestyle data to provide a unified view of chronic conditions, cardiovascular risk, and population health behaviors across the U.S.
+This unified CDC dataset tracks chronic conditions, heart disease mortality (2019-2021), and BRFSS lifestyle behaviors (via CDC phone survey tracking: current smokers, physical activity, weight categories, etc.).
+It combines state and county health metrics to outline cardiovascular risks and population health habits across the U.S.

 **Phase I** runs a **traditional Airflow ETL**, ingesting all three CSVs for baseline cleaning and loading.

-**Phase II** uses a **hybrid Lambda/EC2 Pandas workflow** focused on the Nutrition dataset with automated validation.
+**Phase II** uses a **hybrid Lambda/EC2 Pandas workflow on aws** focused on the Nutrition dataset with automated validation.

-**Phase III** integrates **GitHub Actions with a serverless Spark pipeline** (AWS Lambda/Glue/Redshift) to extract datasets from data.gov and load them into Redshift, automating transformations and ensuring reliable, production-ready data pipelines.
+**Phase III** integrates **GitHub Actions with a serverless Spark pipeline** (AWS Lambda/Glue/Redshift) to extract datasets from data.gov and load them into Redshift, automating transformations and ensuring reliable data pipelines.

-**Phase IV** runs a **Databricks Community Edition PySpark ELT**, loading datasets to Unity Catalog volumes; runtime may appear longer due to a single-node, limited-resource environment.
+**Phase IV** runs a **Databricks Community Edition PySpark ELT**, loading datasets to Unity Catalog volumes.

 **Note:** The AWS project includes minimal EDA/analysis, as a separate Cloud dbt project already covers it: